xdslproject/xdsl/README.md

 ## Getting Started

+Check out the dedicated [Getting Started guide](GETTING_STARTED.md) for a comprehensive tutorial.

 To get familiar with xDSL, we recommend starting with our Jupyter notebooks.
 The notebooks consist of examples and documentation concerning the core xDSL data structures and the xDSL's Python-embedded abstraction definition language, as